CoCoSol007/hexing/README.md

 - **Field of movements**: Calculate the movement field of a hexagonal grid.
 - **Noise generation**: Generate noise maps for hexagonal grids using the `noise` crate.

-> [!NOTE]
-> The Serde feature documentation is located in the [docs/serde.md](https://github.com/CoCoSol007/hexing/blob/main/docs/serde.md) file.
-And documentation for the pathfinding, field of view, field of movement and noise generation features are located in the [docs/layout.md](https://github.com/CoCoSol007/hexing/blob/main/docs/layout.md) file.
+**The Serde feature documentation is located in the [docs/serde.md](https://github.com/CoCoSol007/hexing/blob/main/docs/serde.md) file.
+And documentation for the pathfinding, field of view, field of movement and noise generation features are located in the [docs/layout.md](https://github.com/CoCoSol007/hexing/blob/main/docs/layout.md) file.**

 ### Number Trait